Features in Configuration Manager technical preview version 2205

 Improvements to cloud management gateway (CMG) workflow

 You can now approve the application workflow through email.
-For the application approvals through email, manually add the CMG URL in the Azure Active Directory app as single page application redirect URI.
-For more information on how to change the URI, see Create an app registration in Azure AD for your App Service app.
+For the application approvals through email, manually add the CMG URL in the Microsoft Entra app as single page application redirect URI.
+For more information on how to change the URI, see Create an app registration in Microsoft Entra ID for your App Service app.

 Script execution timeout for compliance settings